Cross-border town naming

-Most places are in Europe, but there are also some examples in North America and Asia.
+Most places are in Europe, but there are also some examples in Africa, Asia and the Americas.
 In Europe, until the first half of the 20th century and again since the Schengen Agreement in the late 20th century, such divisions could be mostly ignored by the inhabitants.

 Examples

-Note that this list includes only places with similar names that are in someway connected (by history, geography or otherwise) across modern-day international borders.
+Note that this list includes only places with similar names that are in some way connected (by history, geography or otherwise) across modern-day international borders.
 Towns that have the same name but bear no relationship to each other are also very common but not particularly notable.